Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: Introduction

 To address this issue and make it possible for mobile manipulators to learn with RL directly in the real world, we propose a system for learning mobile manipulation skills without instrumentation, demonstrations, or manually-provided reset mechanisms.
 We aim to produce a system that enables a robot to learn autonomously in settings such as homes and offices, such that anyone could simply place the robot down, start the learning process, and return to a trained robot.
 This goal dictates several constraints that shape our method: (1) the robot must learn entirely from its own sensors, both to select actions and to compute rewards; (2) the entire learning process must be efficient enough for real-world training; (3) the robot must be able to continually gathering data at scale without human effort.
 A system that meets these requirements would not only be able to learn skills in open-world settings, but could also continue to improve throughout its lifetime: when learning can be performed practically without instrumentation, there is no reason to stop the learning process at deployment time, and the robot keep getting better and better at its given task perpetually.
+Our aim is not to propose the best possible system for solving any particular task.
+Rather, we aim to show how to create a real-world reinforcement learning system that enables learning mobile manipulation skills entirely from real-world interaction, with minimal human intervention.